cburkett22/06-Server-Side-APIs/README.md

-# 06-Server-Size-APIs
+# 06-Server-Side-APIs

 The purpose of this application is to retrieve specific weather data for that current day, as well as a 5-Day Forecast.
-This application uses a third-party API [OpenWeather API](https://openweathermap.org/api) to access their data and functionality by making requests with specific parameters to a URL.
+This application uses [OpenWeather API](https://openweathermap.org/api) to access their data and functionality by making requests with specific parameters to a URL.

 ## User Story